DianaSinapova/Manual-QA-Portfolio/IdeaCenter-WEB-APP/Bug_Reports.md

 ### Bug ID: 1

-Test Case ID- UC1-1
+Test Case ID:
+UC1-1

+### Title:
-### Title: Swapped places button on Navbar on Home page for not logged users
+Swapped places button on Navbar on Home page for not logged users

 ### Environment: